 - It dries their shell out to prevent harmful fungi and bacteria from them.

 - They need the sun’s ultra-violet rays to regulate their metabolism.
-They also need sunshine for their vision, mood and for healthy breeding.
+They also need sunshine for their vision, mood, and healthy breeding.

 Basically, turtles bask to heat up and stay in the water to cool down.